dhana1612/CODTECH_IT_SOLUTIONS_JAVA_PROGRAMMING_INTERNSHIP/README.md

   <h4>1.
 Basic Calculator</h4>

-        <p>A simple Java program that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
-This project demonstrates fundamental programming concepts and user input handling.</p>
+        A simple Java program that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+This project demonstrates fundamental programming concepts and user input handling.

   <h4>2.
 Tic Tac Toe</h4>